 More troublesome, however, is that one site is utterly void of any product marketing information, which means it’s completely missing the opportunity to effectively promote the parent company’s extensive — and impressive — line of brands to visitors.
 Additionally, one other site uses its product marketing pages as placeholders that link visitors to external brand-specific sites rather than simply delivering information, which is counterintuitive to common convention.

-Not surprisingly, these issues harm a visitor’s ability to research Beverage companies effectively, locate information about their products, comprehend marketing messages, find useful resources, and to make a purchasing decision.
+Not surprisingly, these issues interrupt a visitor’s ability to research Beverage companies effectively, locate information about their products, comprehend marketing messages, find useful resources, and to make a purchasing decision.
 Sadly, this is corroborated by poor scores in a slew of Usability Dimensions, including Ease of Locating Content & Features, Thoroughness of Content, Ease of Using Resources & Features, Usefulness of Resources & Features, and User Encouragement.

 Sorry, you have to be a Library Member to access this content.